22. AGX Vehicle

 The reference wheel is the first sprocket wheel added to a track.

-If the track finds a solution to the initial configuration and the actual geometry of the nodes matches the input thickness - the tension on the tracks will be close to zero.
-If the vehicle/object doesn’t have e.g., a tensioner, it’s possible to initialize the tracks with tension.
+If the track solver finds a solution for the initial configuration and the actual node geometry matches the input thickness, the track tension will be close to zero.
+If the vehicle or object does not have, for example, a tensioner, the track can instead be initialized with tension.

 The initial tension parameter can be specified as either a distance or a force.
 Using a force value is less precise, as it is difficult to establish an initial state where the resulting tension exactly matches the specified force without simulating the system to equilibrium.
 When a force is provided, the initial node distance is approximated from the given tension and the tensile stiffness of the track, scaled by a factor of four.